 Join 450+ engineers and technologists at Auto world in Brussels, Belgium for the international edition of this world-class conference – leading technical discussions set to transform the future of vehicle perception technology.
 AutoSens connects technologists in all disciplines of vehicle perception to network, collaborate, solve shared challenges and advance ADAS technologies more rapidly.

-The event brings together engineers from several engineering disciplines including automotive imaging, LiDAR, radar, image processing, computer vision, in-car networking, testing and validation, certification and standards.
+The event brings together engineers from several engineering disciplines including automotive imaging, LiDAR, radar, image processing, computer vision for object detection, in-car networking, testing and validation, certification and standards.
 AutoSens is a collaborative environment geared towards supporting engineering activities.

 Speakers: Yet to be decided